darkrenaissance/darkfi/doc/src/arch/consensus.md

 Each node listens for new block proposals on the P2P network.
 Upon receiving block proposals, nodes try to extend the proposals onto a fork held in memory (this process is described in the next section).
-Then nodes trigger a finalization check to see if their newly extended fork can be finalized.
+Then nodes trigger a confirmation check to see if their newly extended fork can be confirmed.

 Upon receiving a new block proposal, miners also check if the extended fork rank is better than the one they are currently trying to extend.
 If the fork